Spotify’s algorithm playlists are a great way to expose your music to thousands of listeners that are highly likely to like and stream your music.

 Spotify’s algorithmic playlists are custom playlists that are automatically generated by Spotify’s algorithm and are personalized for each user based on their listening habits.
-Types of algorithmic playlists include Release Radar, Discover Weekly, Daily Mix, and Radio.
+The 6 types of algorithmic playlists include Release Radar, Discover Weekly, Daily Mix, Radio, On Repeat, Repeat Rewind, and Your Top Songs.

 However, there are ways to get on the Release Radar playlists of Spotify users who do not follow your Spotify artist profile.